LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ## Deploy the Application to Azure

-To deploy the application, follow the steps mentioned below:
+To deploy the application, follow the steps below:

 1. Right-click on the project in the Solution Explorer Window

-2. Select Publish...
+2. Select Publish

 3. Select Azure as the target from the Publish window as shown below: